-Prerequisite: Junior/Senior Status
+Personal Financial Management (0910) One semester, .5 Credit Prerequisite: Junior/Senior Status

 In this course, students will develop personal financial plans for individual personal well-being.
 Throughout the course, students will develop financial literacy skills to provide a basis for responsible citizenship and career success.
 Additional topics will include analyzing services from financial institutions, consumer protection, investing and risk management.
 This course is highly recommended for all students to take.
+One college credit will be earned upon passing Webxam.